-As the new year is well underway, it is a good time to sit down and perform a comprehensive review of your website to make sure you stay competitive in the digital world!
+Are you satisfied with your website results?
+Is it bringing in steady, consistent traffic?
+Are your visitors converting into customers?
+If you find your website is not performing to its full potential it’s time to perform a comprehensive review of your website to make sure you stay competitive in the digital world!
 Whether you’re just getting started or you’re looking to improve your website and increase visitors, here are seven key areas to consider to ensure your website’s effectiveness is maximized.

 1. Make sure your website is easy to use on mobile devices

 Mobile is taking over!
 Over 50% of all internet traffic worldwide is viewed through mobile phones or tablet devices, there is a huge benefit to designing and catering your website to mobile users!

 Furthermore, Google is placing huge emphasis on mobile, optimizing its search results for mobile and boosting sites that offer a good mobile experience to users, while penalizing those that don’t.

 Consider what your audience would like to see first if they’re browsing on the go via their cellphone.
 Do they need your location and directions?
 Do they want to make a reservation?
 Are they looking for reviews and testimonials to back up a booking decision?

 By taking the time to review these questions and making appropriate changes your site will in turn be the most effective for your users, specifically for your mobile users and for your business in general!

 2. Secure your website and keep it that way

 Improving website security is by far one of the most important aspects of having a reliable website.
 It is critical to keep your website’s content management system (e.g. WordPress, Joomla etc.), website theme, and all plugins up to date with the latest versions.